 My teacher suggested visiting / to visit museums as a way of learning about the world.
 I asked her if she can / could recommend one, and she said the museum which / who she liked best was the Science Museum.
 I decided to go there and I learnt a lot.
 I found out that the telephone is nearly 150 years old.
 It was / has invented by a Scottish man which / whose name was Alexander Bell.
-I was only at the museum for two hours, but if I 've / 'd stayed longer, I would have learnt even more!

-2 Match the sentence halves.
+2 Match the sentence halves

 - 1 I don't like chocolate that

 - 2 The most chocolate in the world

 - 3 I don't mind helping

 - 4 Making cakes

 - 5 If I'd had more time,

-- 6 I was wondering

 - a isn't as easy as it looks.

 - b you make the cake.

 - c has nuts in it.

 - d I'd have eaten more.

-- e who made this cake.

-- f is eaten in Switzerland.
+- e is eaten in Switzerland.